Tips for Getting Through Customs Quickly at Cancun International Airport

 3. Don’t bring prohibited items

-This SHOULD go without saying, but I’m going to say it anyway… don’t attempt to bring anything into Mexico that isn’t allowed.
+This should go without saying, but I’m going to say it anyway: Don’t attempt to bring anything into Mexico that isn’t allowed.
 You won’t get the green light to pass through!

 While some things (like weapons or ammunition) probably make sense to most travelers, other items (like vegetables and fruit) might seem more confusing.
 With that in mind, you’ll want to take the time to figure out what you can and can’t bring into the country beforehand.